monstar-lab-oss/sonarqube-github-action/README.md

 **Required** The token generated for SonarQube project.
 See [how to generate SonarQube token](https://docs.sonarqube.org/latest/user-guide/user-token/).

 ## Example usage
-Note : Please make sure you added SONARQUBE_HOST and SONARQUBE_TOKEN in your github project secrets.
+Note: Please make sure you added SONARQUBE_HOST and SONARQUBE_TOKEN in your github project secrets.
 ```yaml
 name: SonarQube